arvigeus/AZ-204/Topics/Functions.md

 Triggers cause a function to run.
 A trigger defines how a function is invoked and a function must have exactly one trigger.
 Binding to a function is a way of declaratively connecting another resource to the function; bindings may be connected as _input bindings_ (read), _output bindings_ (write), or both.

+Triggers and bindings must be defined in C# (also supported: Python, Java, TypeScript, PS)

 Cannot be trigger: _Table Storage_
 Cannot be input binding: _Event Grid_, _Event Hubs_, _HTTP & webhooks_, _IoT Hub_, _Queue storage_, _SendGrid_, _Service Bus_, _Timer_
 Cannot be output binding: _IoT Hub_, _Timer_